bright-tools/DeRange/README.md

 * The windows will be depth arrangement in order, so the Visual Studio window will appear above the Terminal window.
 * Any windows which don't match those in the list will be moved to the back.

+## Q & A

+### When are my settings saved?

+Settings are saved when you exit DeRange.

+### I start DeRange but don't see a Window!

+DeRange starts up in the task tray area.

 ## Download

 Installers are available for download within the ["Releases"](https://github.com/bright-tools/DeRange/releases) area.